cwang16/Detecting-Coccinellids/README.md

 # Detecting-Coccinellids-Using-Faster-RCNN
 Web-based application available at: https://coccinellids.cs.ksu.edu/ <br />
-model used in the application:[model](https://ksuemailprod-my.sharepoint.com/:u:/g/personal/cwang16_ksu_edu/Ec2xffYhA9xLnBhGKEeDBAgBx-ENg0bkDil3i5Wdrw6eEQ?e=m0qs9w)
+Download model used in the application: [model](https://ksuemailprod-my.sharepoint.com/:u:/g/personal/cwang16_ksu_edu/Ec2xffYhA9xLnBhGKEeDBAgBx-ENg0bkDil3i5Wdrw6eEQ?e=m0qs9w)
+Download annotations used in this papar: [annotations](https://ksuemailprod-my.sharepoint.com/:f:/g/personal/cwang16_ksu_edu/EgUTIZwyrNFJkJsBycLm-3kB3gHBfI0yfZLy964OEILu_g?e=fiBWc5)
+The images used in this paper is saved in the annotation file.
+The images can be downloaded at iNaturalist Database.

 ##